-Our board of directors has the authority to issue up to 2,000,000 shares of preferred stock and to determine the price, privileges and other terms of these shares, of which 294,656 shares were issued in our offerings of Series A Preferred Stock.
-Our board of directors may exercise its authority with respect to the remaining shares of preferred stock without any further approval of stockholders.
+Our board of directors has the authority to issue up to 2,000,000 shares of preferred stock and to determine the price, privileges and other terms of these shares, of which 1,116,289 shares have been issued as of February 28, 2018.
+Our board of directors may exercise its authority with respect to the remaining shares of preferred stock without any further approval of common stockholders.
 The rights of the holders of common stock may be adversely affected by the rights of future holders of preferred stock.